 Having default credentials such as administrator/radius is a security vulnerability, and there are bots that scan absolutely all IPs and try known default credentials for certain software.

-In this manner someone can be scanning all of the possible IPs and they’re trying to detect if daloRADIUS is installed by visiting http://random_ip/daloradius and they’ll try out to log in using administrator/radius, and chances are they’ll succeed some of the time because some people don’t change their default credentials.
+In this manner, someone can scan all of the possible IPs, and they’re trying to detect if daloRADIUS is installed by visiting http://random_ip/daloradius and they’ll try out to log in using administrator/radius, and chances are they’ll succeed some of the time because some people don’t change their default credentials.

 You can change a user password by logging into daloRADIUS > Config (In the top menu) > Operators (In the submenu) > List Operators (In the gray sidebar) > Click on user (in our case administrator) and in the next screen change the password and click Apply.